 "Petty misdemeanor" means an offense punishable by a fine of not more than $300 or other amount established by statute as the maximum fine for a petty misdemeanor.

 A conviction is deemed a petty misdemeanor if the sentence imposed is within petty misdemeanor limits.

 The district court may implement and operate violations bureaus.
 The State Court Administrator may implement and operate the Minnesota Court Payment Center.

-(1) Uniform Fine Schedule.
-The Judicial Council must adopt and, as necessary, revise a uniform fine schedule setting fines for statutory petty misdemeanors and for statutory misdemeanors as it selects.
+(1) Uniform Statute and Administrative Rule Fine Schedule.
+The Judicial Council must adopt and, as necessary, revise a uniform fine schedule setting fines for petty misdemeanors and for misdemeanors as it selects.
 The uniform fine schedule is applicable statewide, and is known as the Statewide Payables List.

-(2) County Fine Schedules.
-Each district court may establish by court rule for each county a fine for any ordinance that may be paid to the violations bureau in lieu of a court appearance by the defendant.
-When an ordinance offense is substantially the same as an offense included on the uniform fine schedule, the fine established must be the same.
+(2) Ordinance Fine Schedules.
+Each district court may establish, under a process approved by the Judicial Council, a fine for any ordinance that may be paid in lieu of a court appearance by the defendant.

 A defendant must be advised in writing before paying a fine to a violations bureau that payment constitutes a plea of guilty to the charge and an admission that the defendant understands and waives the right to:

 c. be presumed innocent until proven guilty beyond a reasonable doubt;